hannushchenkos/CW_tasks/script/tasks.md

 6. Sum in binary
 7. Binary array to decimal number
 8. Convert a name into initials
-8. Multiplying the values of array together
+9. Multiplying the values of array together
+10. Filter number array from extra types

 //===============================//